equinor/radix-public-site/public-site/README.md

 ## Files and folder structure

 File `docusaurus.config.ts` contains the main configuration for Docusaurus.
-This is where we configure the overall page layout like headers, footers, navbar, themes etc.
+This is where we configure the overall page layout like headers, footers, navbar, themes etc. `sidebars.ts` contains configuration for the sidebars.

 - `/community/`: Information about the Radix community and team.
 - `/docs/`: General concepts (topics).